All About Air Filters- Change is Good

 Changing your filters is one of the easiest but most impactful maintenance tasks you can do in your home.
 These filters, which fit into the space directly behind “return” air grills, are designed to reduce the accumulation of dust and particles drawn into your air conditioning and heating system.
 By doing so, they protect the heating and cooling coils as well as other internal components of your system, so it’s important to keep them clean.
+If you will be turning on your ac unit for the first time in a long while and discover that it isn’t functioning properly, you may contact an air conditioning repair company and ask them to send someone to service or repair your ac unit.

 What size filter do I need?